traitecoevo/austraits.org/content/authors/Coleman/_index.md

 ### Biography

-Gary is working to improve the code for building the database.
-He is also involved with building and maintaining the AusTraits website.
+David is a working to develop data formats for the Austraits API and to ensure ease of use in accessing AusTraits data for partners and stakeholders.